Frank wants games called off for Covid

 Brentford are at Southampton on Saturday before hosting Chelsea in the League Cup quarter-finals on Wednesday.

-Frank was called during his news conference on Thursday and told that there had been four more cases at the club to take the tally to 13.
+Frank was interrupted during his news conference on Thursday and told there had been four more cases at the club to take the tally to 13.

 "We respect fully that we want to play.
 We want to carry on but this way we can have Boxing Day going no problem, 100% sure of that," said Frank.
 "We think that would be very sensible to do that.